korolainenriikka/mlflow_test/README.md

 # Sample project for ML pipeline testing

+! the following instructions work on the tagged commit version of the code.
+The newest version works on a different setup.

 this workflow:
   * creates a virtual machine and volume, sets them up and connects them to one another
   * copies data and mlflow project from git to the virtual env and runs the model